Rubikk/contactManagement/README.md

 ⚫️ Remove a contact

+    ✨ To properly remove a contact: user must enter full name

+    ✨ i.e. 'Elon Musk' rather than 'Elon'

 ⚫️ Add a contact

 ⚫️ Create a note associated with specified contact

 ⚫️ Load a default contacts file:

-    ✨ From startup: Immediately loads a 'sample.csv' file
+    ✨ From startup: Immediately loads the 'sample.csv' file

+    ✨ Ensure this file is within your current working directory

 ⚫️ Load a set of commands from a file